umbraco/UmbracoDocs/Documentation/Reference/Management/MembershipProviders/activedirectory-lds.md

 ###OnLoggingIn Event

 This event handler first checks to see if there is already a membership account for the current user.
-If not, it checks ADLDS for the existance of and validity of the specified account/password and then proceeds to create a membership account in Umbraco if they are valid.
+If not, it checks ADLDS for the existence of and validity of the specified account/password and then proceeds to create a membership account in Umbraco if they are valid.

      protected void uxLogin_OnLoggingIn(object sender, System.Web.UI.WebControls.LoginCancelEventArgs e)
         {